PilotsEYE.tv

 Stopping on a dime

-BTV stands for “brake to vacate” a newly developed system that reduces wear and tear on the brakes and which at the same time provides better passenger comfort.
+BTV stands for “brake to vacate,” a newly developed system that reduces wear and tear on the brakes and, at the same time, provides better passenger comfort.
 How these first-ever “power brakes” calculate in advance the braking distance and determine how far the plane will roll before it comes to a stop is explained in this episode in a way that anybody can understand.

 Water fountains and fanfares

-A special ritual at airports is saying goodbye with the so-called water salute in which approx. 50-meter high arches of water are sprayed over the aircraft by two fire trucks.
-In the background you can hear the overture to “Tannhäuser” by Richard Wagner, Raps’ favorite composer.
+A unique ritual at airports is saying goodbye with the so-called water salute in which is approx. 50-meter high arches of water are sprayed over the aircraft by two fire trucks.
+In the background, you can hear the overture of “Tannhäuser” by Richard Wagner, Raps’ favorite composer.

 The seventh eye on the tail